Table of Contents

 Your doctor uses this information to classify the cancer with the tumour node metastasis (TNM) staging system.

 Tumour stage indicates the size of the tumour and/or whether the cells have invaded adjacent tissue (local invasion).
-Tumours are classified as T0 (no signs of a tumour), Tis (superficial cancer, called carcinoma in situ) and T1 to T4 (extent of local invasion) (Fig. 3).
+Tumours are classified as T0 (no signs of a tumour), Ta (superficial swelling of normal tissue), Tis or Cis (superficial cancer, called carcinoma in situ) and T1 to T4 (extent of local invasion) (Fig. 3).
 Tx means that the tumour cannot be evaluated.

 This information has strong relevance for treatment and possible outcomes (prognosis).
 Additional detail is available depending on the type of cancer and overall situation.